Kwpolska/chriswarrick.com/posts/2018/07/17/pipenv-promises-a-lot-delivers-very-little.rst

   because it is based on shell scripts (which can modify the enivironment).

 ..
 [1] On a side note, the tutorial explains nothing.
 A prospective user only learns it’s similar to npm or bundler (what does that mean?), installs one package, and runs a ``.py`` file through ``pipenv run``.
 ..
-[2] Note that one can’t change the file on PyPI after uploading it, so this would only be protection against rogue PyPI admins or a MitM attack (in which case you’ve got bigger problems anyways).
+[2] Note that one can’t change the file on PyPI after uploading it, so this would only be protection against rogue PyPI admins or a MitM attack (in which case you’ve got bigger problems anyways). `Also, the feature is fairly broken. <https://github.com/nedbat/coveragepy/issues/679#issuecomment-406396761>`_
 ..
 [3] Fortunately, it looks in the parent directories for Pipfiles as well.
 Otherwise, you might end up with one environment for ``foo`` and another for ``foo/foo`` and yet another for ``foo/docs`` and so on…
 ..
 [4] The interruption happened by mistake due to the RAM disk running out of space, but it was actually a good thing to have happened.